Lybrook, New Mexico

 Lybrook is an unincorporated community and census-designated place (CDP) in Rio Arriba County, New Mexico, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in the southwest corner of the county, bordered to the south by Sandoval County.
 U.S. Route 550 passes through the center of the community, leading northwest 48 mi to Bloomfield and southeast 40 mi to Cuba.

 Demographics

+Climate

+According to the Köppen Climate Classification system, Lybrook has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Lybrook was 100 F on July 22, 1952, while the coldest temperature recorded was -28 F on January 7, 1971.